Record gap between highest and lowest shop rents

 Dudley's high street suffered after the opening of the nearby Merry Hill shopping centre, agents in the area told Reuters.

-"A rundown high street is just not as attractive as Lakeside or Trafford Centre," said David Fischel, Chief Executive of UK mall owner Capital Shopping Centres Group CSCG.L.
+"A rundown high street is just not as attractive as Lakeside or Trafford Centre," said David Fischel, Chief Executive of UK mall owner Capital Shopping Centres Group.
 "There's no use moaning about it.
 Local authorities have to be proactive about their high streets."

 There are early signs that high street pain may be spreading to bigger centres as the economic outlook darkens.
 Falling demand for stores was starting to hit property values, Investment Property Databank said last Tuesday, which singled out shopping centre values.

-British Land (BLND.L), the country's second-largest listed developer, said growth in the value of its property portfolio slowed to 0.3 percent in the last three months of 2011, citing difficulties facing retail property.
+British Land, the country's second-largest listed developer, said growth in the value of its property portfolio slowed to 0.3 percent in the last three months of 2011, citing difficulties facing retail property.

 At the other end of the scale, London's luxury retail map will probably widen beyond the top dozen or so streets as supply fails to meet insatiable demand, property experts said.
 Formerly rundown areas with edgy images such as Shoreditch in east London are already seeing top fashion houses move in.